Buttrio: History

-The municipality was founded in 1811 and was annexed to Italy on August 11, 1866..
+The municipality was founded in 1811 and was annexed to Italy on August 11, 1866.

 During the First World War, it was a rear-line town where numerous field hospitals were built.
 After the retreat from Caporetto, it was occupied, seeing many of its citizens deported.
 Before the armistice came into force, the Italian army attempted to reconquer most of the lost territories.
 It managed to recover several towns in the Carnic and Julian Alps, including Buttrio, Manzano, and Cormons.

-After the Second World War, Buttrio was home to the "Collegio dei Mutilatini," which for a dozen years welcomed around a hundred boys and girls who, in the first years after the end of the Second World War, had been injured or maimed by the explosion of war remnants.
+After the Second World War, Buttrio was home to the "Collegio dei Mutilatini." for a dozen years, it welcomed around a hundred boys and girls who had been injured or maimed by the explosion of war remnants in the first years after the end of World War II.